-The super-secret project to develop an atomic bomb during World War II was a bee hive of activity for some of the smartest minds at the time, but all they could come up with in terms of a name for their work was “Manhattan” because they began the research in an simple office building located in Manhattan, New York.
+The super-secret project to develop an atomic bomb during World War II was a beehive of activity for some of the smartest minds at the time, but all they could come up with in terms of a name for their work was “Manhattan” because they began the research in a simple office building located in Manhattan, New York.
 They eventually moved to more secure environs out of the area, but the classy name remained.

-When Microsoft was looking to build upon its wildly popular XBox 360 gaming console, Durango was its name-o.
+When Microsoft was looking to build upon its wildly popular Xbox 360 gaming console, Durango was its name.
 But like all Microsoft projects, the project name was far from the final product name.
-In this case, they thought long and hard and hired the best people to release the One.
-XBox One.
+In this case, they thought long and hard and hired the best people to release Xbox One.